TritonDataCenter/rfd/rfd/0060/README.md

 wad of data presents a scaling problem.

+## Dapi's Purpose

+When Triton receives a request to provision a new container, it needs to determine which server the new container will live on.

+As part of a new provision, Triton passes details of the requested container to dapi.
+Dapi looks at the fleet of servers, and determines which server fulfills all of the new container's requirements (e.g. amount of RAM and disk) and also is more desirable for that allocation (e.g. a server with a more recent platform version).
+A fair number of details are considered by dapi when allocating a new container.

 ## History

 SDC 6.5 did much of its allocation logic within Postgres, thus had less